 Master West African drummer/storyteller Hamzat Koriko and apprentice Dorothy Assongacha, Grand Forks, ND.

 Master accordionist Chuck Suchy with apprentice Johan Stenslie, both of Mandan, ND.

 Apprentice Norwegian ale bowl carver, James Paulson, Devils Lake, ND.

-The Folk Arts Program highlights and supports traditional culture and traditional/folk art throughout the state of North Dakota.
+The Folk and Traditional Arts Program highlights and supports traditional culture and traditional/folk art throughout the state of North Dakota.
 It seeks to help preserve, continue, grow, and make better known the many traditions, folk arts, and artists in our state.
-This effort begins with fieldwork that identifies and documents traditional art forms and folk artists.
+This effort begins with fieldwork and the Folk and Traditional Arts Apprenticeship Program that identifies and documents traditional art forms and folk artists.
 This fieldwork documentation often is used to develop exhibits, recordings, special projects, and to introduce traditional artists to NDCA’s grant programs and other opportunities.

 Anita and Alice Seavey, two young sisters from NDCA's Folk and Traditional Arts Apprenticeship Program created a short video about their apprenticeship.
 You can view this video at https://www.youtube.com/watch?v=5iO-7e8WjEc.

 This video of the Bharatanatyam Arrangetram (a dance graduation performance) is of three of NDCA’s young apprentices from the Folk and Traditional Arts Apprenticeship Program.
 Ishika Gupta, Priya and Pooja Potluri are the apprentices.
 Margreat Sam is the master dance instructor.
 The video is available at https://youtu.be/CFlQttVdXWs.